Why are my teeth sensitive?

 What can the dentist do to treat dentin hypersensitivity?

 Dr. Covington will examine your teeth, look for causes of sensitivity, and make treatment recommendations.
 If sensitivity is associated with clenching and/or grinding, she may recommend a mouth guard.
-Florence Family Dentistry offers a variety of treatments for dentin hypersensitivity.
+Lowcountry Family Dentistry offers a variety of treatments for dentin hypersensitivity.
 Products for home use include desensitizing toothpastes and mouth rinses.
 In-office procedures include application of desensitizing agents or protective sealants.

 What can I do to improve tooth sensitivity?